Tips & Tricks

 Do Russell McVeagh law clerks start as a cohort at the same time or is it more flexible?

 Our law clerks start as a cohort in January every year.
-If you are unable to commence your employment with us at that time due to study commitments or other circumstances, we will do our best to accommodate an alternative start date for you.
+If you are unable to commence your employment with us at that time due to study commitments or other circumstances, we may be able to accommodate an alternative start date for you.

 Who do I contact if I have any questions?